- Sustainable design, green building, green neighborhoods

 - Urban sustainability planning and implementation.

-The GBGN funder advisory committee is co-chaired by Darryl Young from The Summit Foundation and Diane Ives from The Kendeda Fund.
+The GREEN! funder advisory committee is co-chaired by Jessica Boehland from The Kresge Foundation and Mariella Puerto from Barr Foundation.

 WANT TO KNOW MORE?